 - salt and pepper

-- 1 bunch of asparagus, trimmed and cut into bite-sized pieces
+- 1 bunch asparagus (trimmed and cut into bite-sized pieces)

-- 2 large chicken breasts, cut into 1 inch cubes
+- 1 lb boneless skinless chicken breast (roughly 2 large chicken breasts; cut into 1 inch cubes)

 - 1 cup chicken stock